 As you move along your career path you will discover that the majority of your peers are good up-standing individuals.
 Like you, they work hard and care about the work they do.
 Unfortunately, you will also probably run across co-workers who are less than stellar for a variety of reasons.
-But the worst you will encounter is the back stabber.
+But the worst you will encounter are the backstabbing co workers.

-The back stabber is the kind of person who will overtly do things to undermine, embarrass or place you in potentially career-damaging situations.
+The backstabbing co workers are the kind of people who will overtly do things to undermine, embarrass or place you in potentially career-damaging situations.
 Clearly, you can’t trust this person to have your best interest in mind, because they are working too hard to promote their own interests.
 It’s important to know a couple of things about this person:

 – They are uber-ambitious.

 – They have some level of insecurity about themselves.

 This is a lethal combination of characteristics.
 I know it may seem like they are anything but insecure, but if they were merely ambitious and confident about what they were doing, they would feel no need to attack you.
 They see that their path to greatness includes taking the competition down a peg or two, which could artificially cause them to look better.
 An interesting thing about this type of person is they may not be fully aware of their behavior – many people aren’t.